SB-164

 Ohio S.B.
 No. 164 — To amend section 3902.50 and to enact section 3902.80 of the Revised Code to regulate the use of artificial intelligence by health insurers

 Ohio SB 164 regulates the use of artificial intelligence by health plan issuers in utilization review and medical necessity determinations.
-It prohibits health plan issuers from making care decisions — including denials, delays, or modifications based on medical necessity — solely on AI-derived results, requiring that such determinations be made by a licensed physician or qualified provider who considers the requesting provider's recommendation and the covered person's individual clinical circumstances.
-The bill imposes annual reporting obligations on health plan issuers to the Superintendent of Insurance regarding their use of AI-based algorithms, including disclosure of algorithm criteria, training data sets, outcomes, and human reviewer time spent on adverse determinations.
-The superintendent may audit AI algorithm use at any time.
-The law applies to health benefit plans issued, amended, or renewed on or after its effective date.
+It prohibits health plan issuers from making care decisions — including denials, delays, or modifications based on medical necessity — solely on AI-derived results.
+Medical necessity determinations must be made by a licensed physician or qualified provider who considers the treating provider's recommendation and the patient's individual clinical history.
+The bill requires annual reporting to the Superintendent of Insurance on AI algorithm use in utilization review, including algorithm criteria, training data, outcomes, and human reviewer time data.
+Reports must be published on both the department's and the issuer's websites.
+The Superintendent may audit AI algorithm use at any time.

 Summary

 Ohio SB 164 regulates the use of artificial intelligence by health plan issuers in utilization review and medical necessity determinations.
-It prohibits health plan issuers from making care decisions — including denials, delays, or modifications based on medical necessity — solely on AI-derived results, requiring that such determinations be made by a licensed physician or qualified provider who considers the requesting provider's recommendation and the covered person's individual clinical circumstances.
-The bill imposes annual reporting obligations on health plan issuers to the Superintendent of Insurance regarding their use of AI-based algorithms, including disclosure of algorithm criteria, training data sets, outcomes, and human reviewer time spent on adverse determinations.
-The superintendent may audit AI algorithm use at any time.
-The law applies to health benefit plans issued, amended, or renewed on or after its effective date.
+It prohibits health plan issuers from making care decisions — including denials, delays, or modifications based on medical necessity — solely on AI-derived results.
+Medical necessity determinations must be made by a licensed physician or qualified provider who considers the treating provider's recommendation and the patient's individual clinical history.
+The bill requires annual reporting to the Superintendent of Insurance on AI algorithm use in utilization review, including algorithm criteria, training data, outcomes, and human reviewer time data.
+Reports must be published on both the department's and the issuer's websites.
+The Superintendent may audit AI algorithm use at any time.

 Enforcement & Penalties